District heating: Generations of district heating

 Generally, all modern district heating systems are demand driven, meaning that the heat supplier reacts to the demand from the consumers and ensures that there is sufficient temperature and water pressure to deliver the demanded heat to the users.
-The five generations have defining features that sets them apart from the prior generations.
+Each generation has a defining feature that sets it apart from the prior generations.
 The feature of each generation can be used to give an indication of the development status of an existing district heating system.

 First generation

 The first generation was a steam-based system fueled by coal and was first introduced in the US in the 1880s and became popular in some European countries, too.
 It was state of the art until the 1930s.
 These systems piped very high-temperature steam through concrete ducts, and were therefore not very efficient, reliable, or safe.
 Nowadays, this generation is technologically outdated.
 However, some of these systems are still in use, for example in New York or Paris.
 Other systems originally built have subsequently been upgraded.